alexmadeira23/alexmadeira23/README.md

 💻 Here's what I'm currently doing:

-- 🤖 Final year of Computer Science
+- 🤖 First year of my Master's degree in Computer Science
 - 🚀 Personal Projects taking off

 📚🎬🚀 Here's what I'm passionate about: